 If the landlord or tenant doesn’t agree with a statement in the report, or this disagreement is subject to action through the court or an adjudicator.
 You must provide evidence against the report or the modifications.

 Updating an existing condition report

-There may be times when you may want to update your existing report or complete a new one, eg when work has been done to improve the condition of the property.
+There may be times when you may want to update your existing report or complete a new one.
+For example, when work has been done to improve the condition of the property.

-You can record these changes either through a new condition report or by adding to the original, but it must be signed and dated by both the landlord and tenant.
+You can record these changes with a new condition report or by adding to the original.
+However, it must be signed and dated by both the landlord and tenant.

-Completing a condition report when renewing or varying your tenancy
+Completing a report when renewing or varying your tenancy

-If you are renewing or varying your tenancy, you can choose to complete a new condition report.
+If you're renewing or varying your tenancy, you can choose to complete a new condition report.

 If not, the report completed at the beginning of your tenancy will have effect.